markmbaum/ScalarRadau.jl/README.md

 * Functions implemented here expect to use `Float64` numbers.
 * Dense output for continuous solutions is implemented using cubic Hermite interpolation.
 * Approximate Jacobian evaluation is performed with a finite difference.
-* Because the equation is scalar and the method has three stages, the Jacobian is always a 3 x 3 matrix.
+* Because the equation is scalar and the 5th order Radau method has three stages, the Jacobian is always a 3 x 3 matrix.
 [Static arrays](https://github.com/JuliaArrays/StaticArrays.jl) are used for efficient Newton iterations.

 The implementation here is useful for any scenario where a stiff, scalar ODE must be solved repeatedly under different conditions.
 For example, you might need to solve the same stiff ODE with a range of different initial conditions or with many sets of system parameters.
 The solver functions specialize directly on the ODE provided, making them fast.
 This is slightly different than [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), which uses a two-step system of defining an ODE problem with one function then solving it with another function, but if you need to solve a stiff system of ODEs instead of a scalar equation, look [here](https://diffeq.sciml.ai/stable/solvers/ode_solve/#Stiff-Problems).